International aid reaches flood-ravaged Pakistan

 Last week, the United Nations in a statement said that it has allocated $3 million for U.N. aid agencies and their partners in Pakistan to respond to the floods and this money will be used for health, nutrition, food security, and water and sanitation services in flood-affected areas, focusing on the most vulnerable.

-According to scientists and Sherry Rehman, a Pakistani senator and the country’s climate minister, Pakistan suffered heavier rains this year mainly because of climate change, which also caused fire in forests this year.
+Sherry Rehman, Pakistan's climate minister, has described the unusual rainfall as a “monster monsoon."
+She says Pakistan suffered heavier rains this year mainly because of climate change, which also caused fire in forests.

 However, critics say Pakistan's government has hardly any interest in building new dams and water reservoirs.